AymanM7/USA-House-Price-Prediction-ML-App/README.md

 ---

 ## 📍 Feature Engineering
-We narrowed down the input features to the most impactful predictors:
+Narrowed down the input features to the most impactful predictors:
 - Number of Bedrooms
 - Number of Bathrooms
 - Living Area (in sq ft)